cocos/cocos-docs/en/content-workflow/camera-config.md

 ## Properties

-- Navigation Speed: The editor moves or scales the speed of the Camera.
+- Navigation Speed: The navigating and zooming speed of the camera
   - Affects **scroll wheel zoom** mode in 2D edit mode.
   - Affects **scroll wheel zoom** and **flythrough** mode in 3D edit mode.